MsNose/portfolio/content/portfolio/2023-06-04-market-research/index.md

 5. Presenting results to the museum director and board members.

+## The data

-I collected the data about museums in Belgium and the Netherlands with similar profiles to my target museums, and looked at the proportion if e-tickeing softwares they use.
+I collected data about museums in Belgium and the Netherlands with similar profiles to my target museum, and looked at the proportion if e-tickeing softwares they use.

 ![](donut1.png)